Lent...

 Desert Lent Footsteps Journey

 Lent is a season of penance, fasting, prayer, and almsgiving, lasting for 40 days, leading up to Easter.
+Pope Leo describes this season as "a time in which the Church, guided by a sense of maternal care, invites us to place the mystery of God back in the center of our lives, in order to find renewal in our faith and keep our hearts from being consumed by the anxieties and distractions of daily life."
 The purpose of Lent is to prepare us spiritually for the celebration of the resurrection of Jesus Christ at Easter.
 It is seen as a time for repentance, reflection, and renewal of faith.

 How to Enter into Lent:

-1. Attend Mass on Ash Wednesday: The season of Lent begins on Ash Wednesday (5 March 2025), when we attend Mass or an ecumenical liturgy and receive ashes on our foreheads as a sign of repentance.
-The ashes are typically made from the palms of the previous year’s Palm Sunday, and the priest says, "Remember that you are dust, and to dust you shall return".
-This marks the beginning of the Lenten journey.
+1. Attend Mass on Ash Wednesday: The season of Lent begins on Ash Wednesday (18 February 2026), when we attend Mass or an ecumenical liturgy and receive ashes on our foreheads as a sign of repentance.
+The ashes are made from the palms of the previous year’s Palm Sunday, we will hear the words "Remember that you are dust, and to dust you shall return".

 2. Commit to Fasting and Abstinence: Consider what sacrifices you can make during Lent.
-Fasting is traditionally done on Ash Wednesday and Good Friday, and all Fridays in Lent, but many choose to give up certain foods, habits, or distractions during the entire season as a form of self-denial.
-Bishop Michael invites you to join others in the diocese in the Exodus40 and Fiat40 programmes this Lent - more details below.
+Fasting is traditionally practiced on Ash Wednesday and Good Friday, and all Fridays in Lent, but many choose to give up certain foods, habits, or distractions during the entire season as a form of self-denial.

-4. Give to Charity: Look for opportunities to practice almsgiving by donating to the poor, volunteering, or helping those in need.
+4. Give to Charity: Look for opportunities to practice almsgiving by donating to the poor, volunteering and helping those in need.

 5. Participate in the Sacrament of Reconciliation: Lent is an ideal time to confess your sins and seek absolution through the sacrament of Reconciliation.
 Our parishes offer additional times for confession during Lent to prepare your heart for Easter.

 By engaging in these practices, you enter into the spirit of Lent as a time for renewal, penance, and spiritual growth.
-The goal is not just to give up something but to grow closer to God and transform your heart during the 40 days leading up to Easter.
+The goal is not just to give up something but to grow closer to God and be transformed by His love and mercy during these 40 days.

 Lent is an ideal time to explore and grow in faith.
 If you are not Catholic and are exploring your faith during this time of Lent, we invite you to find out more about our faith, reach out to a local parish or make contact with pastoral team member Alex Chia about the OCIA process.